kcenon/messaging_system/docs/PRODUCTION_QUALITY.md

 ## Overview

-This document outlines the production-quality standards, testing coverage, and reliability features of the messaging_system, demonstrating its readiness for enterprise deployment.
+This document outlines the quality standards, testing coverage, and reliability features of the messaging_system.

 ---